teateatea/heartbreaker/Characters/a) Creating a New Character.md

 A **blank map**, and somewhere to keep **notes** will be useful during play, but not necessary for now.

-Some or all of these pages can be found on the [[Resources]] page.
+Some or all of these pages can be found on the [[Downloads]] page.
 Let me know if there’s anything you need!

 ___
 # The Cards You Were Dealt